abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 seemingly of its own accord.
 Other times we need to exert a conscious effort to reconnect with the present.
 At first when we do that, we can only sustain the connection for a little while before losing it again.
-That’s because it’s a perception, left to its own devices, it comes and goes, like all other perceptions.
+That’s because it’s a perception; left to its own devices, it comes and goes, like all other perceptions.
 If we want to sustain this present-moment perception, to develop a mastery around it, we have to cultivate the perception repeatedly, over and over again.
 When some